Enterprise Risk Management

 Emerging risks that may result in a certain level of impact on EVA’s management, operations, strategy, etc. over the next three to five years.

-Emerging Risk Identification
+Identification of Emerging Risk

 With the increasing regulatory requirements of global aviation authorities, climate change, information security, political influence, the rapid development of emerging technologies, etc., the risks faced by enterprises are accompanied by uncertainties.
 Furthermore, “emerging risks” are undoubtedly one of the important issues that require airlines to be cautious with the assessment, which needs further identification, analysis, and formulation of response measures in order to respond to new forms of potential risks as soon as possible as well as to reduce the impact on operations.
 With reference to the “The Global Risks Report” published by the World Economic Forum (WEF) at the beginning of each year, the sub-committee of Corporate Sustainability Committee (CSC) identify possible emerging risks in accordance with their business area and conduct assessment on risk factors.
 After integrating risk mitigating actions formulated by related departments, the CSC regularly reports the risk mitigations and recommendations to the Sustainability Committee and Board of Directors.